Battle of Calebee Creek: Battle

 Paddy Walsh and William Weatherford (Red Eagle) were aware of Floyd's approach, gathering 1,800 Creek warriors at a council in preparation to repel the invaders.
 However, the two couldn't agree on how to counter.
 Weatherford wished to wait for Floyd's men to cross the Calabee first, using the surprise attack to rush officers' tents first but his plan was ruled out as too risky.
 Because of this, Walsh ultimately led the attack without Weatherford with the objectives of overcoming the sentries, killing as many as possible and retreating at daylight.

-At the break of dawn on January 27, 1814, 1,300 Creek successfully snuck past surrounding campfires where they fell on Floyd and his militia from three sides after having lain concealed in the swamps until half after five.
-As the siege raged on leaving many were without weapon or ammunition, accounts tell of artilleryman Ezekiel M. Attaway (under the command of Jett Thomas), who grabbed the traversing handspike from the carriage of his gun and shouted, "We must not give up the gun, boys.
+At the break of dawn on January 27, 1814, 1,300 Creek successfully sneaked past surrounding campfires where they fell on Floyd and his militia from three sides after having lain concealed in the swamps until half after five.
+As the siege raged on leaving many without weapons or ammunition, accounts tell of artilleryman Ezekiel M. Attaway (under the command of Jett Thomas), who grabbed the traversing handspike from the carriage of his gun and shouted, "We must not give up the gun, boys.
 Seize the first weapon you can lay your hands upon, and stick to your post until the last."
 The cannoneers, within yards of losing their key field pieces, were able to break the spirit of the encroaching Creek after firing several grapeshots.
 Thanks to this quick action which salvaged the artillery and that of Timpoochee Barnard to rescue a group led by Captain John H. Broadnax cut off from the main force, after a week's pause, Floyd was able to defend until break of day, when he ordered a countercharge with bayonet.

 Aftermath

 Altogether, the carnage lasted an hour or so.
 Battered, Floyd marched his forces back to Forts Hull then Mitchell and eventually Georgia.
 Casualties amounted to approximately 50 Red Sticks dead, Chief High Head Jim among them.
 Paddy Walsh was also seriously injured.
 Meanwhile, 25 militiamen and allied Indians perished, including Captain Samuel Butts, and 150 were wounded.
-Accounts differ, although the general consensus is that, while the Creek may have lost more men, Floyd had the greatly worst of the affair.
+Accounts differ, although the general consensus is that, while the Creek may have lost more men, Floyd had the worst of the affair.

 Red Sticks began to concentrate their forces in a heavily fortified area on the Tallapoosa River, 40 miles north of Autossee, setting the stage for the decisive Battle of Horseshoe Bend.